Yerba Mate - Green - Organic

 Yerba mate can be traced back to the Guarani tribe in Southern Argentina and the Tupi people of Brazil.
-This leaf is deeply rooted in their cultures.
-They used its leaves as a drink and as currency in their exchanges with other tribes.
+This leaf is deeply rooted in their cultures and they used its leaves as a drink and as currency in their exchanges with other tribes.
 These tribes directed prayers to Yerba Mate for the benefits they received after consuming it.
 For them, Yerba Mate is a gift from the gods.

 It was not until the 1900’s that Mate expanded beyond the southern cone into North America.
 The 2000’s is when it established a strong footing in the health food revolution of the western world.
-This herb is also highly sought after for its numerous health benefits and is consumed generously to this day.
+It is highly sought after for its numerous health benefits and is consumed very generously.

 Harvesting and Processing

-The Mate plant is capable of growing over 30 feet in the wild and is kept as tall shrub for commercial production.
-Commercial cultivation is limited to The Southern Conehere it is hailed as the national drink.
+The Mate plant is capable of growing over 30 feet in the wild and is kept as a tall shrub for commercial production.
+Commercial cultivation is limited to The Southern Cone where it is hailed as their national drink.

-It all starts in a nursery where the seeds are nurtured to life, then moved to the forest and after a few years of maturing.
-The ant is then ready to be harvested twice a year.
+It all starts in a nursery where the seeds are nurtured to life, then moved to the forest and after a few years of maturing the plant is then ready to be harvested 2x a year.

 The process is taken on by dedicated harvesters who use machetes to cut the branches.
-Each harvester creates their own unique stick from a mate branch and the leaves/branches are tied up in bags with the signature sticks.
+Each harvester creates their own unique stick from a mate branch and the leaves/branches are tied up in bags with the signature sticks holding them together

-Bags of yerba are weighed and noted, and each harvester is paid for the weight of their bags.
+Bags of Yerba Mate are weighed and noted, and each harvester is paid for the weight of their bags.
 The bags are then taken a drying facility.
-Theseust be dried immediately to preserve the antioxidants and other beneficial nutrients.
+The herb must be dried immediately in order to preserve the nutrients and active compounds.

 Traditional preparation processes vary from region to region and culture to culture.
 A common method involves drying the leaves very slowly using wood smoke.
 This imparts very different flavor characteristics and chemical makeup; depending on the heat intensity and burning materials used.